-If you would like to raise an issue of concern, but are unable to come to the next Panel meeting, please contact your local Neighbourhood Panel representative or contact Allison Conder, Principal Community and Leisure Officer, on 01353 665555.
-Alternatively visit www.Shapeyourplace.org and have your say!
+If you would like to raise an issue of concern, but are unable to come to the next Panel meeting, contact your local Councillor or the South Area Neighbourhood Panel Support Officer: Julie Cornwell, Partnerships officer at East Cambs District Council, on Julie.cornwell@eastcambs.gov.uk or 01353 665555.

+Alternatively visit www.shapeyourplace.org and have your say!

-The next Ely Panel meetings are on
+The next Panel meeting is on: